pranjaladhi/ISS_tracker/README.md

 #### > `curl localhost:5000/epochs/<epoch>/location`

 This returns the location data of the specified `<epoch>`, including the latitude, longitude, and altitude of the ISS.
 Additionally, it will output the Earth ground location where the ISS is over.
 If the ISS is over a large body of water, the output will be `none`.
-With '2023-067T07:14:07.856Z' in place of `<epoch>`, output will be:
+With '2023-067T07:14:07.856Z' in place of `<epoch>`, the output will be:
 ```
 {
   "altitude": {